bruvellu/terebratalia-wnts/wnt.md

 # Abstract

-Wnt pathways are crucial for the patterning of the bilaterian embryo.
+Wnt signaling pathways are crucial for the embryonic development of metazoans.
 They can determine the primary axial polarity, specify cell fates in the different regions of the body, and trigger the re-modelling of tissues during morphogenesis.
 These Wnt signaling outcomes are regulated by complex genetic interactions, and depend not only on the ligand expression but also on the local receptor-context in the tissue.
 Although the expression of Wnt ligands has been investigated in several animal groups, the combined expression analysis of ligand and receptor is often lacking.